Teaching Engineering Course

 As a leader in Electrical and Computer Engineering (ECE), you will often be asked to share your knowledge with others.
 This may be through academics, leadership in the industry, or any other opportunity where you share ideas with colleagues.
 Gaining experience in teaching and imparting knowledge is an essential component of graduate education in ECE concepts.
 As a part of your Ph.D. academic experience, you will have the opportunity to learn how to be an effective teacher.

-Beginning Fall 2022, all Ph.D. students will be required to complete 2 credit hours of ECE 7951 – Teaching Mentorship.
+Beginning Fall 2022, all Ph.D. students will be required to complete 2 credit hours of ECE 7951 – Teaching Engineering.
 Students who were accepted into the ECE Ph.D. program prior to Fall 2022 will not be required to be enrolled in this course to satisfy the degree requirements for graduation, however, all Ph.D. students are encouraged to participate in this course regardless of when they started the program.

 Starting Fall 2022, Ph.D. students will not be eligible for paid TA positions unless they have taken this course (concurrent enrollment is allowed in extenuating circumstances).